 Depending on what you want to do, basically, all year round is an excellent time to visit Italy.
 The busiest time for hiking and summer activities is from June until August.
 For winter activities like skiing, visiting northern Italy from December until February is best.

 If you want to avoid the crowd, Spring (March to May) and Autumn (September-November) are great times to explore Italy.
+During this time, the prices are also reasonable compared to during summer where accommodations and flights are more expensive.

 Are 3 weeks enough for Italy

 3 weeks in Italy is perfect whether it’s your first time here or you’re exploring less-known areas.
 The country has pretty okay public transportation, but the high-speed train really makes a difference.
-You can even rent a car and drive on your own, although it will take a little more time.

 Getting around Italy